wdporter/i-am-that-ebook/src/101-a-jnani-does-not-grasp-nor-hold/readme.md

 <p><b>M:</b> You, the self, being the root of all being, consciousness and joy, impart your reality to whatever
 you perceive.
-This imparting of reality takes place invariably in the now and at no other time because past and future are only in the mind.
-‘Being’ applies to the now only.</p>
+This imparting of reality takes place invariably in the now and at no other time because past and future are only in the mind. “being” applies to the now only.</p>

 <p><b>Q:</b> Is not eternity endless too?</p>

-<p><b>M:</b> Time is endless, though limited; eternity is in the split moment of the *now*.
+<p><b>M:</b> Time is endless, though limited; eternity is in the split moment of the <em>now</em>.
 We miss it because
 the mind is always shuttling between the past and the future.
-It will not stop to focus the *now*.
+It will not stop to focus the <em>now</em>.
 It can be done with comparative ease, if interest is aroused.</p>

 <p><b>Q:</b> What arouses interest?</p>